ACP contest overview & rules

 4H.
 Illustration

 Art or photography used to illustrate a story.
-All elements must be the original work of the photographer/artists.
+All elements must be the original work of the photographer/artist.
 If appropriate for accuracy, must be labeled as an illustration when published.

 Number of Entries: Two entries per ACP-member media outlet.